janakanuwan/CS3249-2020-React-Exercise/README.md

 >- Why is it added as (production) dependency?

 3. Add a [barchart](http://recharts.org/en-US/examples/SimpleBarChart) to `src/view/PowerStatsChart.jsx`
+    - Note how the BarChart component was imported and used!
 ```javascript
 // src/view/PowerStatsChart.jsx
 import React from 'react'